 The most common consequences of compulsive shopping include:

-- Emotional distress: In one study by Maraz et al., 45% of compulsive shoppers said they felt guilty about their shopping.11
+- Emotional distress: In one study by Maraz et al., 45% of compulsive shoppers who participated said they felt guilty about their shopping.11

 - Relationship difficulties—especially with romantic partners—because of how much money is spent: The same study reported that 33% of compulsive shoppers had been criticized by family and friends for their shopping and spending habits.12